Final Cut Pro vs Premiere Pro (2026): Which Pro Editor Wins?

 → Consider neither if:

-You are on a budget and want free — DaVinci Resolve offers professional-grade editing at no cost.
+You're on a tight budget — DaVinci Resolve offers professional-grade editing for free with no watermarks.

 Frequently Asked Questions